 Solo Female Travel Tips: Advice from Women Who Know

 Hi, We're Janice (I'm on the left and writing this post) and Tracey (on the right), and we are solo female travelers.

 Many, many women travel alone and they love it.
-However, if you've not done it before it can take a bit to get comfortable with solo travel.

 "This month I booked my first solo trip to Paris. ...
 I just wanted to share this with you because you inspired me to let go of 2017 and forge ahead into 2018 with the knowledge that it does not require “someone else” to make my own way.
 I will be in Paris on my 57th birthday and I am very excited!
 Thank you so much.
 I have more to check out on your site and on Facebook but your message is an important one.
 Not just for the resources but for the spirit in which you support and encourage!!!

 I have been telling my friends, “I am woman, hear me roar!” :)" Wendelyn